 - a.
 The frame must be the originally fitted and homologated part with no modification allowed. - b.
 Holes may be drilled in the frame only to fix approved components (i.e. fairing brackets, steering damper mount, sensors). - c.
 The sides of the frame-body may be covered by a protective part made of a composite material.
 These protectors must fit the form of the frame. - d.
 Crash protectors may be fitted to the frame using existing points (max. length: 50 mm) or pressed into the ends of the wheel axles (max. length: 30 mm).
 Without exception, the wheel axles cannot be modified. - e.
 The side stand bracket may be cut or removed. - f.
-Nothing else may be added or removed from the frame body. - g.
-All motorcycles must display a vehicle identification number punched on the frame body (chassis number). - h.
+Nothing else may be added or removed from the frame body.

+- g.
+All motorcycles must display a vehicle identification number punched on the frame body (a proper 'legal VIN' or a unique designation by the team to which the Technical Director may choose to append).
+No detachable plates are permitted. - h.
 Engine mounting brackets or plates must remain as originally produced by the manufacturer for the homologated motorcycle. - i.
 The front sub frame / fairing mount may be changed or altered. - j.
-The rear sub frame may be changed or altered, but the type of material must remain as homologated or be material of a higher specific weight. - k.
+The rear sub frame may be changed or altered, (if equipped as indicated in section 2.3.1b) but the type of material must remain as homologated or be material of a higher specific weight. - k.
 Additional seat brackets may be added.
-Non-stressed protruding brackets may be removed if they do not affect the safety of the construction or assembly.
-Bolt-on accessories to the rear sub-frame may be removed. - I. The paint scheme is not restricted but polishing the frame body or sub frame is not allowed
+Non-stressed protruding brackets of the subframe (if equipped as indicated in section 2.3.1b) may be removed if they do not affect the safety of the construction or assembly.
+Bolt-on accessories to the rear sub-frame may be removed. - I. The paint scheme is not restricted but polishing the frame body or sub frame is not allowed.

 - a.
 Participants in the Junior Cup class must only use the approved and listed suspension units for that season.
 The price limits are: - i.
-Forks: For the fork kit, including all parts such as but not limited to cartridge, springs (1 set), adjusters, fork caps, blanking inserts, seals, bushes but excepting oil and fitting the price limit is €700 excluding tax. - ii.
-Shock Absorber/RCU: For the complete shock absorber / RCU including but not limited to spring (1 of), the price limit is €850 excluding tax.
-The pre-load adjuster is free and excluded from the price limit.

-- b.
-The approved products from the suspension manufacturers must be available to all participants at least one (1) month before the first round of the MotoAmerica season, and remain available all season.
+Forks: For the fork kit, including all parts such as but not limited to cartridge, springs (1 set), adjusters, fork caps, blanking inserts, seals, bushes but excepting oil and fitting the price limit is €900 excluding tax. - ii.
+Shock Absorber/RCU: For the complete shock absorber / RCU including but not limited to spring (1 of), the price limit is €935 excluding tax.
+The pre-load adjuster is free and excluded from the price limit. - b.
+The approved products from the suspension manufacturers must be available to all participants at least one (1) month before the first round of the MotoAmerica season and remain available all season.
 The products must be available within six (6) weeks of a confirmed order. - c.
 Setting parts and tuning parts must be provided by the suspension manufacturers to all customers/ teams/ participants using the manufacturer's products.
 These parts can be used by all participants during the season.
 These parts shall be available for immediate delivery to all teams/customers. - d.
 Teams may not modify any part of the forks or shock absorber; all setting parts must be supplied by the suspension manufacturer and available to all teams/riders. - e.
 The suspension manufacturers are allowed to offer service contracts when the team is using the approved and listed suspension products.
-The suspension manufacturers cannot demand a service contract for a customer or participant in order to obtain a suspension product. - f.
-Electronically-controlled suspension must be removed. - g.
+The suspension manufacturers cannot demand a service contract for a customer or participant to obtain a suspension product. - f.
+Electronically controlled suspension must be removed. - g.
 Electronic controlled steering damper cannot be used if not installed in the homologated model for road use.
 However, it must be completely standard (any mechanical or electronic part must remain as homologated).